August Gardening Tips

 - Pay some particular attention to the watering of plants that are in the early stages of growth, as well as those whose pods are swelling, such as sting beans.

 - Prepare a suitable place to dry and store your harvest of onions and shallots.

 - Check and protect potato crop against potato blight.

-- Continue to earth up potatoes.
+- Continue to earth up potatoes or harvest new potatoes.

 - Stake and support plants where necessary.